unimarkup/specification/README.md

 _[^^myFootnote] A note
 _ can span several
 _ lines, but new lines must be added\
-_ explicitly by a backslash at the end of a line
+_ explicitly by a backslash at the end of a line.
 _
-_ Or with a blank footnote line between
+_ A blank footnote line between creates another paragraph.
 ~~~

 #### Endnotes

 Endnotes can be used to reference additional content that is only rendered at a specific position in the document.
-All used endnotes are rendered using the macro `{@endnotes}`.
+All used endnotes can be rendered using the macro `{@renderEndnotes}` by accessing the list `{%endnotes}`.
+The `{%endnotes}` list contains all endnotes that have been referenced, since the last time endnotes were rendered using `{@renderEndnotes}` inside the document.

+An endnote is referenced inside a paragraph with `[<endnote-id>^^]_`.
+The endnote definition can be given in the preamble or directly in the document using `_[<endnote-id>^^]` followed by one space and the endnote content.
+The in-document definition must be surrounded by blank lines, or by other endnote definitions.
+Multiple lines can be added by starting them with `_` followed by one space.

+**Note:** Each endnote must have its own unique ID.

 Endnotes are numbered automatically for the rendered output.
 The numbering scheme can be adapted in the preamble.
 It is possible to change between numerical or symbolic numbering and optionally set a header level at which the numbering is reset.